GreenPill-TO/SpareChange/README.md

 - [Node.js](https://nodejs.org/) (v14 or later)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)

-### Installation

-This repo was originally cloned from CubidStarter.
-Below is the original "getting started" chapter from CubidStarter, it applies to this repo too.

-## Getting Started with CubidStarter

-Follow these steps to set up and start developing your project:
+Then follow these steps to set up and start developing your project:

 1. **Fork the Repo**
    - Fork the repository and clone it to your local machine.